ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 # Creating and Using Export Files

-- Part of the reason Conda is so popular is the ability to share environments with anyone, streamlining the development process
+- Part of the reason Conda is so popular is the ability to share environments with anyone streamlining the development process.
 - the actual export file is written in `yaml` and dictates how the environment should be set up, here is an example of what one may look like:

 ```yml